 Smoke hoods are excellent additions to every bedroom in a home, as one of the most dangerous instances of house fire is the one where you are awakened from a sound sleep with a fire already well underway and your living quarters partially or completely full of smoke.

-Aside from reducing your visibility, that smoke will sap your strength, make you light-headed and potentially knock you out which is almost certain death in a house fire.
+Aside from reducing your visibility, that smoke will sap your strength, make you light-headed, and potentially knock you out which is almost certain death in a house fire.

-A smoke hood is quick and easy to don, and features an extraordinary efficient filter that will allow you to breathe clean air while you make your escape, very important if you have to move through a smoke-filled area on your way out.
+A smoke hood is quick and easy to don, and features an extraordinarily efficient filter that will allow you to breathe clean air while you make your escape, very important if you have to move through a smoke-filled area on your way out.